Import / Export Requirement

 International Law

-THE FOSSIL STORE™ does not export fossils from the following highly restricted and governed countries; (including rare fossil deemed illegal by authorities in other countries that are not listed below)
+THE FOSSIL STORE™ does not export fossils from the following highly restricted and governed countries; (including rare fossil deemed illegal by authorities in other countries that are not listed:) China, Brazil, Russia, Lebanon, Chile, South Africa + Mongolia. (as a rule we do not acquire fossils from South America + Asia).

 Import / Export Law - Fossils >